 The Parks, Recreation and Open Space Element contains the high-level policies that chart the course of the Parks & Community Services Department.
 A total of 37 policies are grouped by subject area including the Parks and Open Space System, Recreation and Community Services, Stewardship and Maintenance, Renovation and Redevelopment.
-The department's mission statement - We build a healthy community through an integrated system of exceptional parks, natural areas, recreation, arts and culture, and a broad base of community services - is the goal, or outcome, to be achieved through implementation of the 37 policies.
+The Parks and Community Services Department's mission statement - We build a healthy community through an integrated system of exceptional parks, natural areas, recreation, arts and culture, and a broad base of community services - is the goal, or outcome, to be achieved through implementation of the 37 policies.